Ivory Coast (Côte d'Ivoire)

 Ivory Coast Photography Tour: Day 3

 Today we will drive to the beautiful northern city of Yamoussoukro, home to many freshwater lakes (filled with crocodiles!) and the gargantuan Basilica of Our Lady of Peace.
-After enjoying a lakeside lunch we will make a short tour of the Basilica, the largest place of Christian worship in the world, before we drive out to Guroland and watch a performance of the UNESCO listed Zaouli, one of the most prominent traditional dances of Africa.
+After enjoying a lakeside lunch we will make a short tour of the Basilica, the largest place of Christian worship in the world, before we drive out to visit a community of the Baoulé people to visit the weavers of Kita cloth and watch a late afternoon ceremony of Goly.

 Ivory Coast Photography Tour: Day 4

-This morning we will visit a small community of Baoulé people to learn how they make traditional Kita cloth and then we will join a performance of Goly, their traditional dance.
-Leaving for Korhogo we will stop for lunch en-route and then spend the late afternoon visiting the curious sacrificial stone at Mont Sienlow.
+This morning we will embark on a long journey to Korhogo we will stop for lunch en-route and then spend the late afternoon visiting the curious sacrificial stone at Mont Sienlow.

 Ivory Coast Photography Tour: Day 5

-Today we will drive out to visit Missiriba, the beautiful Grand Mosque of Kong.
-Built in a Sahelian style that is reminiscent of the mosques in Mali, we will make a tour of this beautiful place and enjoy photography in its surrounding streets before we return to Korhogo.
-In the afternoon we will be enthralled by a performance of Boloye, the Panther Dance of the Senufo people.
+Today we will drive out to visit Missiriba and Missiridena, the beautiful ancient mud mosques of Kong.
+Built in a Sahelian style that is reminiscent of the mosques in Mali, we will make a tour of these beautiful places and enjoy photography in its surrounding streets before we return to Korhogo.
+In the afternoon we will watch a performance of Balafon.

 Ivory Coast Photography Tour: Day 6

 Korhogo is well known for its rich tradition in the arts and today we will visit local Senufo blacksmiths, Korhogo weavers, bead makers and painters during the morning.
-In the afternoon we will join a local community of Senufo people to celebrate the dance of the Balafon.
+In the afternoon we will join a local community of Senoufo people to celebrate the dance of Boloye.

 Ivory Coast Photography Tour: Day 7

 As we journey south towards Boundiali, our first stop will be to visit the traditional village and Fetish Houses at Niofoin.
-Featuring hand sculpted, stilted granaries and two beautiful ancient Fetish Houses, we will wander a labyrinth of dirt paths doing photography of local Niofoin people, their hand made Kafoudal meeting houses and the Fetish Houses of Diby and Kalegbin.
-We will then visit the home of Soro Zana, the master maker of Balafons in all of Ivory Coast, to learn how Balafons are made.
-In the late afternoon, we will enjoy a performance of N’Goro, or fire dance of the Senufo virgins, one of the liveliest dances we will see on our tour.
+Featuring hand sculpted, stilted granaries and two beautiful ancient Fetish Houses, we will wander a labyrinth of paths doing photography of local Senoufo people, their hand made kafodan meeting houses and the Fetish Houses of Diby and Kalegbin.
+After lunch we will visit a small community of Fulani people before enjoying a performance of N’Goron, or fire dance of the Senoufo virgins, one of the liveliest dances we will see on our tour.

 Ivory Coast Photography Tour: Day 8